pupenasan/hmi/citect/parameters.md

 From the drop-down list provided select one of  the profiles configured in your project.
 At Runtime the selected profile will be loaded.

-**Note**: Use the [Profile Setup Wizard](file:///C:/Program Files (x86)/AVEVA/Citect SCADA 2018 R2/Bin/Help/Citect SCADA/Content/Running_the_Profile_Setup_Wizarda.html) to create a <profile>.ini file.
+**Note**: Use the Profile Setup Wizard to create a <profile>.ini file.
 Once created use the Computer  Setup Editor to configure parameters specific to that Profile.

 ### Computer Role Configuration